Master’s in Education M.Ed. Degree

 Earning a Master's Degree in Education can lead to a variety of careers in education.
 While some may choose to go into other fields, education will offer the most opportunities for an education Master's degree.

 A Reading Specialist typically works with one child or small groups of students to improve reading comprehension and ability.
 Some reading specialists will also work with teachers to help improve the teaching strategies used to teach reading and literacy skills.
 The reading specialist field is growing at a higher than average rate in all areas.
-The average pay scale for a reading specialist is between $39,000 - $60,000 yearly.
+The average pay scale for a reading specialist is between $43,000 - $61,000 yearly, according to the 2021 data provided by the Bureau of Labor and Statistics.

 A Master's in Education can lead to a teaching position if paired up with teaching certification/teaching credential.
 In fact many people who choose to earn a Master's Degree in Education are already teaching and are choosing to add a specialization or increase their earning potential.
-Teaching as a profession has an average job growth rate with an average salary between $40,000 - $60,000 yearly.
+Teaching as a profession has an average job growth rate with an average salary between $43,000 - $61,000 yearly, according to the 2021 data provided by the Bureau of Labor and Statistics.

 If you are interested in becoming a certified teacher, read our article on Is Teaching Right For Me?